jeancochrane/recurse/docs/rnn-notes.md

 - I don't quite understand the business with the "hidden layer", which seems to be the memory vector...?
 In the diagram heading up this section, it's not the same length as the input vector!
 What gives?
+    - This is because the hidden layer doesn't necessarily line up with the words!
+As the [word embeddings](#word-embeddings-link) section details, often the hidden layers will keep track of an arbitrary number of semantic features, instead of simply tracking to the one-hot encoding of the words.

 - Elucidation of training steps:
     - Each output layer is paired with a target
     - Correct target should have high confidence; all others should be lower
-        - If not, run backpropogation algorithm + paramter update to adjust weights
+        - If not, run backpropogation algorithm + parameter update to adjust weights
             - What's the role of the backpropogation algorithm here...?
 Has to do with the chain rule somehow?